jpsm83/health/documentation/n8n/article_rewrite.md

 ## 5. PROCESSING INSTRUCTIONS

+**CRITICAL LANGUAGE ENFORCEMENT: ALL OUTPUT MUST BE IN ENGLISH ONLY.
+NO EXCEPTIONS.**

-1. **FIRST: Read and understand the article content**
+1. **FIRST: Read and understand the article content (IN ENGLISH ONLY)**
 2. **SECOND: Count the total characters of the original article**
 3. **THIRD: Calculate minimum required length (longer tham original)**
 4. **FOURTH: Determine if the article should be ignored based on date-specific content rules**
 5. **FIFTH: Apply noise filtering**
 6. **SIXTH: Apply personal information anonymization if needed**
-7. **SEVENTH: Rewrite the content to make it look different while preserving context**
+7. **SEVENTH: Rewrite the content to make it look different while preserving context (IN ENGLISH ONLY)**
 8. **EIGHTH: Count the characterst of the rewritten content**
-9. **NINTH: CRITICAL - Verify the rewritten content is longer than the original**
+9. **NINTH: CRITICAL - Verify the rewritten content is longer than the original AND in English only**
-10. **TENTH: If rewritten content is shorter than required, ADD MORE CONTENT immediately**
+10. **TENTH: If rewritten content is shorter than required, ADD MORE CONTENT immediately (IN ENGLISH ONLY)**
-11. **ELEVENTH: Structure the rewritten content into the required JSON format**
+11. **ELEVENTH: Structure the rewritten content into the required JSON format (IN ENGLISH ONLY)**
-12. **TWELFTH: Return the JSON output or appropriate ignore/error message**
+12. **TWELFTH: Return the JSON output or appropriate ignore/error message (IN ENGLISH ONLY)**

 **LENGTH VERIFICATION IS MANDATORY - DO NOT SKIP THIS STEP**